hpeichen/peicheng-hua/content/authors/admin/_index.md

     date_end: 2022-11-14
     summary: |
       Responsibilities include:
-      - Gather business and functional requirements from external and/or internal customers and end users, and translate requirements into technical specifications to build robust, scalable, supportable solutions that work well between a range of complex systems.
+      - Gather business and functional requirements from external and/or internal customers and end users,
+      - Translate requirements into technical specifications to build robust, scalable, supportable solutions.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`